Triangulation (topology): Geometric simplicial complexes

 Each geometric complex can be associated with an abstract complex by choosing as a ground set $V$ the set of vertices that appear in any simplex of $\mathcal{S}$ and as system of subsets the subsets of $V$ which correspond to vertex sets of simplices in $\mathcal{S}$.

 A natural question is if vice versa, any abstract simplicial complex corresponds to a geometric complex.
-In general, the geometric construction as mentioned here is not flexible enough: Consider for instance abstract simplicial complex of infinite dimension.
+In general, the geometric construction as mentioned here is not flexible enough: consider for instance an abstract simplicial complex of infinite dimension.
 However, the following more abstract construction provides a topological space for any kind of abstract simplicial complex: